zayman2045/novamesh/README.md

 # NovaMesh: Ethereum & Solana Cross-Chain Bridge

-This web application...
+This web application is a...

 * Mint and Swap Tokens & NFTs

 ## Overview